 Format of the course

-The course in China comprises of 30 hours’ tuition each week (30 hours x 3 weeks).
+The course in China comprises of 30 hours’ tuition each week (30 hours x 2 weeks).
 Tuition focuses on developing participants’ pronunciation, speaking and listening skills; participants also cover some reading and writing of Chinese characters.
-There are lectures on Chinese culture.
-Participants can also enjoy a number of cultural activities and excursions arranged by the organisers.
+Participants can enjoy a number of cultural activities and excursions arranged by the organisers.

-At the end of the course, participants should be able to teach beginner-level Chinese in their UK schools.
-They are also expected to continue with formal Chinese language studies for at least one year upon return to the UK.
+At the end of the course, participants should be able to teach beginner-level Chinese in their school.
+They are also expected to continue with Chinese language study upon return to the UK.

-Certificates are issued to all participants upon their successful completion of the three-week course in China.
+Certificates are issued to all participants upon their successful completion of the two-week course in China.

 Topics covered in the course

-Topics covered included: origins/history of Chinese language; Chinese characters; pinyin and tones; basic greetings and introductions; numbers; family; food and drink; other topics related to daily life; using a dictionary.
+Topics covered include: origins/history of Chinese language; Chinese characters; pinyin and tones; basic greetings and introductions; numbers; family; food and drink; other topics related to daily life; using a dictionary.